 Try Sand Sledding: Your kids might be surprised to find a new sled waiting for them Christmas morning, but it’s a perfectly apt gift when you take them to spend the afternoon at the beach sand sledding.
 Ah, only in LA!

 Last Chance at Lights: Most places that take the time and energy to put up incredible Christmas light displays aren’t going to tear them down on Boxing Day.
-But those twinkling days are numbered, and Christmas Day is a perfect time to fill the (new?) thermos with cocoa and see a sparkling spectacle.
+But those twinkling days are numbered, and Christmas Day is a perfect time to fill the (new?) thermos with cocoa and see these sparkling spectacles.

 Nap!
 Er, Take the Kids to a Movie: Settle down in the dark while the kids throw themselves into the magic of cinema (and popcorn) with a fave flick.
-Family-friendly movies now in theaters include Coco, Star Wars: The Last Jedi, Ferdinand, The Star, and Wonder.
-And you can see a Marx Brothers/W.C.
-Fields Double Feature at the new Beverly Theater.
+Family-friendly movies now in theaters include Mary Poppins Returns and Spider-Man Into the Spider-Verse.